feonor21/feonor21/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=feonor21.feonor21)

-hi, i'm [Vincent Perez](http://vincentperez.ca/), a passionate self-taught back-end developer from canada.
-Motivated by tech news, innovation and maintainability.
-My goals are to create powerful software for customers, easy to maintain and to evolve for developers.
+Hi, I am [Vincent Perez (feonor)](http://vincentperez.ca/), a self-taught DevOps Junior passionate about automating software development and deployment processes.
+I have acquired skills in configuration management, continuous integration, continuous deployment, monitoring, and container orchestration by exploring different DevOps tools and technologies on my own.
+I am motivated by continuous learning and the opportunity to work in a team to deliver high-performing and scalable solutions.

 **languages and tools:**